kkortes/async-await-websockets/README.md

 }
 ```

-(not that cors is required since socket.io version 4.0.0 and should be changed from "\*" in production)
+(note that cors is required since socket.io version 4.0.0 and should never be \* in production)

 ## Your server

-`PPW` returns an `io` instance which you can create custom socket.io functionality on
+`PPW` returns an `io`-instance which you can create custom socket.io functionality on.

-`somedir` should contain `someEvent.js`-files, these files are scanned and available as `socket.emit('someEvent')` on the client
+`somedir` should contain `someEvent.js`-files.
+These files are scanned and available as `socket.emit('someEvent')` on the client.

 This is the signature for any `.js` file within `somedir`